Once You’ve Applied

 - When will I be notified of your decision?

-Many factors are involved in evaluating applications, including test scores, statements, recommendations, language skills, and writing samples.
+Many factors are involved in evaluating applications, including grades, test scores, statements of purpose, writing samples, recommendations, and language skills.
 Another important consideration, especially at the Ph.D. level, is the fit between the academic interests of an applicant and our available faculty members.
-In a number of cases each year, excellent applicants are turned down for the latter reason.
-In these cases we cannot feel confident that students graduating from our program will be able to compete effectively in a tight academic job market.
+Each year, we turn down excellent applicants because the fit is not good, potential advisors are unavailable, or we do not feel confident that a given student graduating from our program would be able to compete effectively in a tight academic job market.

 If after viewing the website you have questions about your application, please contact us.

-Admissions decisions are made in mid-March and applicants are informed shortly thereafter in writing.
+Admissions decisions are made in early March and applicants are informed shortly thereafter in writing.
 Applicants who have been accepted into the program will also be notified whether they were approved for funding or placed on a funding waiting list.

 Applicants who have been offered funding must inform the History Department of their decision to accept or reject the offer by April 15 in compliance with the Council of Graduate Schools’ resolution on funding deadlines.
 Should an applicant with funding not accept the offer, the department will move down the waiting list to the next candidate.